pamelasin/5_NTU_Machine-Learning-CZ4041/README.md

 - Pre-trained YOLOv4 weights trained on COCO dataset (not trained on object classes from this project) used for faster convergence.
 - OID annotation files converted into YOLOv4 format.
 Configuration file edited to specify suggested hyperparameters for dataset.
 - Trained on Colab Pro
-- Files include Python code for YOLOv4, PDF report (describes Faster RCNN and SSD done by other team members), presentation slides.
+- Files include Python code for YOLOv4, PDF report (describes Faster RCNN and SSD done by other team members).

 ## **PDF report excerpts**